asett0/rethinking-solutions/chapter2.md

 # Chapter 1 Exercises

+## 2E1
 (2), (4)

 ## 2E2
 (3)

 ## 2E3
 (1), (4)

 ## 2E4
 Tossing the globe is not actually random.
-It's just that the deterministic processes that determines whether it lands on water or land are very complicated.
+However the deterministic processes that determines whether it lands on water or land are very complicated and determining and describing this process is very difficult.
+Hence to do something useful we treat the outcome of the globe toss as effectively random to obtain some information about the globe.

 ## 2M1
 See code in `chap2.py`

 ## 2M2
 See code in `chap2.py`

 ## 2M3
 ```
 P(Earth | land) = P(land | Earth)P(Earth)/P(land)
 P(land) = P(land | Earth) P(Earth) + P(land | Mars) P(Mars)